alessiomanai/StreamingTV/README.md

 Versione web application scritta in Angular [qui](https://github.com/alessiomanai/angular-streamingtv).

 SourceForge: https://streaming-tv-italia.sourceforge.io/

+	StreamingTV - A simple app to watch webTV on Fire TV

 	Copyright (C) 2020-2022  Alessio Manai

  	This program is free software: you can redistribute it and/or modify